 Of course, there is the culinary use of the herb, but we suggest you stick with English creeping thyme if you want to use it for flavor in cooking your recipes.
 Creeping thyme also has a use as folk medicine, where it reduces inflammation and calms the nervous system.

-- Blue Creeping Thyme Used as a groundcover for rapid spreading.
-Attracts beneficial insects.
+- Creeping thyme is used as a fast-spreading ground cover.
+Attract beneficial insects.
 Handles light traffic.
 Great for rock gardens.

-- Blue Creeping Thyme is popularly sown in rock gardens, along borders, fences & walkways, in containers & pots, or directly in the garden.
-This versatile groundcover also looks great when grown between pavers and stepping stones as well.
-The uses of Creeping Thyme are endless.
+- Creeping thyme is widely sown in rock gardens, borders, fences and walkways, in containers and pots, or directly in the garden.
+This versatile ground cover also looks great when grown between paving and stepping stones.
+The uses for thyme are endless.

-- Keep the soil lightly moist before creeping thyme seeds germination which can be slow, Dry soil can lead to germination failure.
+- Keep the soil slightly moist until creeping thyme seeds germinate, which can be slow, and dry soil will cause germination failure.

-- Creeping Thyme is often used as a groundcover plant because of its fast, trailing growth habits.
-The plants can cover a large area with a few thousand seeds and will flower a few weeks later.
+- Fast Growing: Creeping thyme is often used as a ground cover because of its fast, trailing growth habit.
+These plants can cover large areas with a few thousand seeds and bloom in a few weeks.